набор инструментов debhelper (the debhelper tool suite)

 generated things included in your existing Debian maintainer

-scripts, then you need to add #DEBHELPER#
+scripts, then you need to add #DEBHELPER# to your scripts, in the

-place the code should be added. #DEBHELPER#
+place the code should be added. #DEBHELPER# will be replaced by

-any auto-generated code when you run dh_installdeb
+any auto-generated code when you run dh_installdeb.

 If a script does not exist at all and debhelper needs to add